 The Palimpsest Condition

-This sedimentation isn’t incidental—it is the meaning.
+This sedimentation is not incidental.
+It is the meaning.
 The works resist the mythology of the blank canvas and the heroic gesture.
 They insist that all making is a form of re-making.
-Every return to the surface confronts something unresolved, something that didn’t hold.
-What builds up here is not triumph but inquiry—each layer a response to what remains uncertain.
+Every return to the surface confronts something unresolved, something that did not hold.
+What builds up here is not triumph but inquiry: each layer a response to what remains uncertain.

 The result is a visual record of duration: the past not left behind but built beneath, forming both the ground and the pressure under which new decisions are made.